archi-Doc/Tinyhand/README.md

     public string A { get; init; } = default!;
 }

-[TinyhandObject(ImplicitKeyAsName = true)] // Short code, but string key is a bit slower then integer key. public partial record RecordClass2(int X, string A);
+[TinyhandObject(ImplicitKeyAsName = true)] // Short version, but string key is a bit slower then integer key. public partial record RecordClass2(int X, string A);
 ```